freeflowuniverse/herolauncher/pkg/ui/book/README.md

-# HeroLib Wiki Server
+# HeroLib Book Server

-A modern Markdown wiki server that renders Markdown files with a clean UI, built with Go Fiber and Goldmark.
-This wiki server is designed to display documentation for the HeroLib project and other related repositories.
+A modern Markdown book server that renders Markdown files with a clean UI, built with Go Fiber and Goldmark.
+This book server is designed to display documentation for the HeroLib project and other related repositories.

 ## Features